 write some integers and save them in a file (say, give it the name

-).
+data).
 Then enter the command:

 a.out < dataThe "

-" tells the operating system to take its input
+< data" tells the operating system to take its input

-.
+from the file data.
 The program should print out the number of

-numbers in data
+numbers in data.

 next: Planning Progams